pancsta/asyncmachine-go/BREAKING.md

 # Breaking API changes

 Only `pkg/machine` adheres to semver.
-Semver of other packages are not guaranteed (at the moment).
+Semver of other packages is not guaranteed at the moment.

 ## v0.7